josmar-crwdstffng/angular/aio/content/guide/deployment.md

 ### Measure performance

-You can make better decisions about what to optimize and how when you have a clear and accurate understanding of what's making the application slow.
+You can make better decisions about what to optimize and how when you have a clear and accurate understanding of what is making the application slow.
 The cause may not be what you think it is.
 You can waste a lot of time and money optimizing something that has no tangible benefit or even makes the application slower.
 You should measure the application's actual behavior when running in the environments that are important to you.